Falaventho/traversal-sim/README.md

 ## The One-Dimensional Problem

-There is a line segment of length 2  (spanning -1 to 1 inclusive) on which n randomly located points will be placed.
+There is a line segment of length 2 (spanning -1 to 1 inclusive) on which n points will be randomly placed with uniform probability.
 Before the points are slected, choose a starting point P that will minimize the travel distance required to contact all points.

 ## The One-Dimensional Assumptions